baiyyang/MachineLearning_python/README.md

 # MachineLearning_python
-some Algorithm of Machine Learning by python
+some Algorithm of Machine Learning by python.
+Great minds have purpose, others have wishes.